International Journal of Computational and Electronics Aspects in Engineering

 Review Article · Peer Reviewed

-Received: December 06, 2025 · Accepted: January 20, 2026 · Published: 06 February 2026
+Received: [Received Date] · Accepted: [Accepted Date] · Published: 06 February 2026

 Open Access · CC BY 4.0

-Digital Twin of a Three-Phase Transmission Line with Integrated Fire and Fault Monitoring in MATLAB/Simulink: A Review
+Digital Twin of a Three-Phase Transmission Line with Integrated Fire and Fault Monitoring in MATLAB/ Simulink: A Review

-Trishanku1*, Ashish Dewangan2, Harsh Marcus3
+Trishanku*, Ashish Dewangan1,2, Harsh Marcus3

-1,2Department of Electrical Engineering, Christian College of Engineering and Technology, Bhilai, India.
+1,2Electrical Engineering Department, Christian College of Engineering and Technology, Bhilai, India.

-3Department of Computer Science and Engineering, Joginpally Bhaskar Rao Engineering College, Hyderabad, India.
+3Computer Science and Engineering, Joginpally Bhaskar Rao Engineering College, Hyderabad, India.

 *Corresponding author: shankukumar170@gmail.com